Dr Alexandra Gilbert

 - Phone: +44(0)113 206 7516

 Alex joined the Leeds Cancer Centre, Patient Centered Research group and Radiotherapy research group in 2010 as a National Institute for Health Research (NIHR) Academic Clinical Fellow; combining her training in clinical oncology with research.
 During this time she prepared a successful application for funding to NIHR for a PhD into the use of PROs in monitoring side effects following pelvic radiotherapy, which she completed in 2016.
-She is currently working as an NIHR-funded academic clinical lecturer working on an Academy of Medical Sciences funded project evaluating toxicity related to pelvic radiotherapy and assessing multiple methods for contouring organs at risk.
+After completing her training as an NIHR-funded academic clinical lecturer she was then succesful in gaining funding as a CRUK Senior clinical trials fellow to continue her research as a consultant.
+She is currenlty working on an Academy of Medical Sciences funded project evaluating toxicity related to pelvic radiotherapy and assessing multiple methods for contouring organs at risk alongside her clinical trials work.

 Alex completed a BSc in Psychology at University College, London prior to studying medicine at Royal Free and University College Medical School.
 Previous research as a clinical fellow funded by the National Leadership Council considered the experiences of junior doctors working in the NHS.
 This was a collaborative medical education and leadership development project working with South Central Strategic Health Authority and Wessex Deanery.